-Two school counsellors share the position at this school: Mr Simon Percy and Mr Geoffrey Glassborow.
+Two school counsellors and a school psychologist provide counselling services at this school: Mr Cameron Ivey, Mr Geoffrey Glassborow and Mr Simon Percy.
 They are available by appointment.
-Parents/carers and students can request counselling services to assist with a range of personal, social, academic and family problems.
+Parents/carers and students can request counselling services to assist with a range of personal, social, academic and family issues.